isovera/foia-api-enhancements/docroot/modules/custom/foia_upload_xml/README.md

  * Use `drush ms --group=foia_xml` to check the status of the migrations.
  * To see available import options, use `drush help mim`.

+### Via the queue

+In the event that import process is already when a user uploads a report file, the new report will be added to a queue for processing on cron.

+This queue can be run via the command line:

+`drush @foia.local core:cron`